-Studying towards a PhD in Human Interface Technology
+PhD in Human Interface Technology

 With the increasing use of robots in society, understanding the ways in which humans interact with them is gaining more importance and attention.
-Jakub’s work in this area has even gained the interest of the media.
+Jakub’s work in this area even gained the interest of the media.

 ‘Robotic technology is rapidly developing and social and service robots already outnumber industrial robots.
 That leads to the need, not only to know how to create robots from the engineering perspective, but also to understand how humans interact with robots.’

-Originally from Poland, Jakub has completed a master’s degree in Finland, a study exchange in the USA and a research fellowship in Austria.
+Originally from Poland, Jakub completed a master’s degree in Finland, a study exchange in the USA and did a research fellowship in Austria.
 He chose to study at UC because of recommendations from his professors, and a research opening he couldn’t turn down.

 With his love for travelling and learning about other cultures, Jakub was also drawn to New Zealand for its beauty and nature.
-He has enjoyed the experiences that being an international student at UC has provided.
+He enjoyed the experiences that being an international student at UC provided.

 ‘I always wanted to visit this part of the world,’ he says.
 ‘New Zealand has lots of destinations to visit.
-I have also enjoyed practising kapa haka with Māori students at Te Akatoki.
+I also enjoyed practising kapa haka with Māori students at Te Akatoki.

 ‘People are very friendly and welcoming, which is very helpful for international students.
 It is also quite easy to make new friends, which is equally important.’